 Some regional information has been withheld to avoid identification of individual production figures.

-Gold production is taken from the annual reporting permit holders provide to New Zealand Petroleum & Minerals.
-The revenue is calculated by applying the average price per unit taken from the royalty returns provided to NZP&M.
+Gold production is taken from the annual reporting permit holders provide to NZP&M. The value is calculated by applying the average price per unit taken from the royalty returns provided to NZP&M.